On the nature of Bregman functions: Introduction

 \subsection{Main results}

 We are interested in the following question: How restrictive are conditions \eqref{eq:convA} and \eqref{eq:convB}?
 In other words, how much does it take for a continuous Legendre function to be Bregman?
 We provide the following answer. \begin{theorem} Let $C \subset \RR^n$ be convex, compact, with nonempty interior and $h$ be Legendre with domain $C$, continuous on $C$.
 Then: \begin{itemize} \item \eqref{eq:convA} holds if and only if $h$ is strictly convex on $C$. \item \eqref{eq:convB} holds if and only if $C$ is a polytope. \end{itemize} \end{theorem} \Cref{th:mainTheorem}, provides an explicit sufficient condition on $h$ ensuring convergence of all algorithms described in \Cref{sec:examples}.
-Indeed if $C$ is a polytope and $h$ is strictly convex on $C$, then any Fej\'erian sequence converges.
-Furthermore, Theorem \ref{th:mainTheorem} illustrates the fact that existing Fej\'er arguments for sequential convergence are only valid for polytopic domains, and convergence analysis for more general domains will require different arguments.
+Indeed if $C$ is a polytope and $h$ is strictly convex on $C$, then any weak $D$-Fej\'er sequence converges.
+Furthermore, Theorem \ref{th:mainTheorem} illustrates the fact that existing Fej\'erian arguments for sequential convergence are only valid for polytopic domains, and convergence analysis for more general domains will require different arguments.

 \Cref{th:mainTheorem} can be obtained by combining \Cref{th:domainPolytope}, \Cref{th:polyhedraSufficient}, \Cref{lem:kiwiel} and \Cref{lem:kiwielReverse}.
 We make crucial use of \cite[Lemma 1]{tseng1991relaxation}.
 Let us mention that Theorem \ref{th:mainTheorem} and all our presentation is limited to compact $C$, but most proof arguments relate to possibly unbounded closed $C$ so that the intermediate results convey information of independent interest for this more general case.
-The link between strict convexity and \eqref{eq:convA} is natural and one implication is due to Kiwiel \cite{kiwiel1997free}.
+The link between strict convexity and \eqref{eq:convA} is essentially known, one implication is due to Kiwiel \cite{kiwiel1997free} and the reverse implication is connected to \textit{total convexity}, see \cite[Proposition 1.2.6]{butnariu2000totally}.
+We provide a self contained proof based on a result of \cite{tseng1991relaxation} for completeness.
 The connection between \eqref{eq:convB} and the polytopic nature of $C$ is the most interesting part of our results and we will start with it.
+We discuss extensions of our main result in \Cref{sec:extensions}.